spread-ai/docs-appsmith-fork/docs/troubleshooting/js-errors.md

 6. Save the changes and test the app again to ensure the infinite loop issue has been resolved.

-If you can't find what you are looking for and need help debugging an error, please raise your issue on [Discord Server](https://discord.com/invite/rBTTVJp) or email at support@appsmith.com.
+If you can't find what you are looking for and need help debugging an error, please raise your issue on [Discord Server](https://discord.com/invite/rBTTVJp) or email at support@docs.spread.ai.